storj/docs/app/(docs)/object-mount/macos/features/page.md

 **STILL NEED TO REVIEW THESE LINKS**
 -->

-See the following pages for additional details on features that apply to Object Mount on all operating systems (macOS, Windows & Linux):
+See the following pages for additional details on features that apply to Object Mount on all operating systems (macOS, Windows, and Linux):

 - [Performance Tuning](../faq/tuning/)
 - [POSIX mode explained](../faq/POSIX-mode/)